Code-Institute-Submissions/milestone1-UserCentric-Band/README.md

 Some problems faced: One issue that took longer to fix that I didnt antisapate was on shorter desktop screen sizes with the footer fixed to the bottom, the main section content would overlap.
 I then fixed after some online research using flexbox.

 <h3>Deployment</h3>
 For this project, local deployment was not required.
-I've deployed the site using GitHub Pages, and is available here: https://shanenoonan.github.io/milestoneProject1/
+I've deployed the site using GitHub Pages, and is available here: https://shanenoonan.github.io/milestone1-UserCentric-Band/

 <h3>Credits</h3>

 Video content code - https://startbootstrap.com/snippets/video-header/

+Font Awesome 5 Use of social media icons.

+Google Fonts Fonts library,free to use, some of which I used in my project.

+Hover.css A collection of CSS3 powered hover effects to be applied to links.

 The photos used in this site were obtained from the bands bandcamp profile https://overheadthealbatross.bandcamp.com/ and google images.
 All were labelled for reuse or noncommercial reuse.